projectsveltos/sveltos/docs/register/features/pausing.md

 - **Control**: Gaining fine-grained control over when a cluster receives updates, which is important in environments where changes must be carefully coordinated.

-To resume operations, simply set __SveltosCluster.Spec.Paused__ back to false or delete the field, and Sveltos will resume its reconciliation loop and apply any pending changes.
+To resume operations, set the __SveltosCluster.Spec.Paused__ back to `false` or delete the field.
+Sveltos will resume its reconciliation loop and apply any pending changes.